 The weighted average shares used for computation of basic and diluted earnings per common share gives effect to the 11.139-for-1stock split consummated on July 22, 2015 in connection with the Company's initial public offering and excludes the 6,071,429 shares sold for periods prior to fiscal year ended June 30, 2016.
-We define MasterCraft sales as net sales less net sales associated with Hydra-Sports.

-Adjusted EBITDA, Adjusted net income and Adjusted EBITDA margin are non-GAAP financial measures.
-We define Adjusted EBITDA margin as Adjusted EBITDA expressed as a percentage of MasterCraft sales.
-For definitions of Adjusted EBITDA, Adjusted net income and a reconciliation of each to net income, see "Item 7 Management's Discussion and Analysis of Financial Condition and Results of Operations."
+Adjusted EBITDA, Adjusted Net Income and Adjusted EBITDA margin are non-GAAP financial measures.
+We define Adjusted EBITDA margin as Adjusted EBITDA expressed as a percentage of MasterCraft and NauticStar sales.
+For definitions of Adjusted EBITDA, Adjusted Net Income and a reconciliation of each to net income, see "Item 7 Management's Discussion and Analysis of Financial Condition and Results of Operations."